PaperPrototype/Intro-Coding-and-Computers/07 - Algorithms + Structures/Lecture/english.md

 }
 ```

-The "names" variable is an array of addresses, each to a name (a "name" is also an address to an array).
+The "names" variable is an array of addresses, each to a name (a `char` array or "string").

 You can visualize this with the following picture ("pointer" means address in C).